The Roaring Traffic’s Boom

 While some of Mumford’s cures (e.g., the ‘city for the motor age’) have not aged well, his diagnoses are always spot-on and the entire suite of essays is worth reading.

 This entry was posted on Monday, March 16th, 2009 at 8:04 am and is filed under Cars, Cities, Congestion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.